Show Boat (novel): Plot

-The time is the late nineteenth century.
-Captain Andy Hawks is a former riverboat owner with a shrewish wife, Parthy Ann, and a 10-year-old daughter, Magnolia.
+In the late nineteenth century, Captain Andy Hawks is a former riverboat owner with a shrewish wife, Parthy Ann, and a 10-year-old daughter, Magnolia.
 He buys the new show boat Cotton Blossom.
-Among its acting cast are Julie Dozier and her husband Steve Baker, and Ellie Chipley and her husband, affectionately known as "Schultzy".
-Other members of the crew are Pete, the engineer of the towboat Mollie Able, which propels the show boat; Frank the utility man; and Windy McClain, the pilot.
+Among its acting cast are Julie Dozier and her husband Steve Baker; and Ellie Chipley and her husband, affectionately known as Schultzy.
+Other members of the crew are Pete, the engineer of the towboat Mollie Able, which propels the show boat; Frank, the utility man; and Windy McClain, the pilot.

-Steve and Julie are close, and Julie becomes Magnolia's best friend, showing motherly affection toward her.
-For a time, all is well, but soon Pete begins making unwanted advances toward Julie.
-He gets into a fist fight with Steve, is soundly beaten, and swears revenge.
+Steve and Julie are close.
+Julie becomes Magnolia's best friend, exhibiting motherly affection toward her.
+For a time, all is well.
+However, Pete begins making unwanted advances toward Julie.
+This erupts into a fist fight between Pete with Steve.
+Pete is soundly beaten and swears revenge.

 He implies knowing some dark secret concerning Julie.
 When the troupe arrives in fictional Lemoyne, Mississippi, Pete steals Julie's picture from the box office and takes it to the local sheriff.
 Julie claims she does not feel well enough to perform, and Parthy observes that Julie fell sick the year before in the same town.
 When they hear what Pete has done, Steve takes out a pocket knife, makes a cut on Julie's hand, and sucks blood from it.

 The sheriff arrives and announces that there is a miscegenation case on board: since Julie is black and Steve is white, their marriage is illegal.
 Julie admits that she is half-black.
 Ellie, who has been very close to Julie, becomes upset at the revelation and hysterically denounces her friend.
 Steve says he has "negro blood" in him, and the rest of the company backs him up.
 The sheriff, not realizing that Steve's claim is based only on his having sucked some blood from Julie's hand, recites as Mississippi law that "one drop of Negro blood makes you a Negro in these parts".
-Although still suspicious, he is convinced by Windy, a boyhood friend, that he cannot arrest the couple and leaves.
-He tells Steve and Julie to leave the boat, which they do, after Julie sorrowfully says goodbye to the girl Magnolia.
+Although still suspicious, the sheriff is convinced by Windy, a boyhood friend, that he cannot arrest the couple.
+As he leaves, he tells Steve and Julie to leave the boat, which they do, after Julie sorrowfully says goodbye to Magnolia.